cobalthq/cobalt-product-public-docs/content/en/Integrations/Development/create-test-finding.md

   This document is intended for organizations looking to test their integration builder in a non-prod environment.
 It includes detailed steps for populating an in-house pentest with fake findings for testing purposes.
 ---

-## Purpose

-This document is intended for organizations looking to test their integration builder in a non-prod environment.
-It includes detailed steps for populating an in-house pentest with fake findings for testing purposes.

 ## Prerequisites

 - Cobalt staff have already created and set up a test organization for you.
 If not, please contact your customer